This is the third article in a series about mitochondrial DNA.

-On my Results tab, I’m provided with this information:
+On my Mutations tab, I’m provided with this information:

 The mitochondrial haplogroup J contains several sub-lineages.
 The original haplogroup J originated in the Near East approximately 50,000 years ago.
 Within Europe, sub-lineages of haplogroup J have distinct and interesting distributions.
 Haplogroup J1 is found distributed throughout Europe, from Britain to Iberia and along the Mediterranean coast.
 This widespread distribution strongly suggests that haplogroup J1 was part of the Neolithic spread of agriculture into Europe from the Near East beginning approximately 10,000 years ago.